 • Certain convictions may not be expunged (See Question, “What types of convictions CANNOT be expunged?” in our manual or resource center).

-What is known as a “misdemeanor” in many other states is a disorderly persons offense or petty disorderly persons offense in New Jersey.
+Q27.
+What is a disorderly persons or petty disorderly persons offense?
+(New Jersey) What is known as a “misdemeanor” in many other states is a disorderly persons offense or petty disorderly persons offense in New Jersey.
 A disorderly persons offense or petty disorderly persons offense is often referred to as a misdemeanor.
 There is no such thing as a misdemeanor in New Jersey.
 New Jersey abolished the felony/misdemeanor classification years ago In New Jersey, disorderly persons offense(s) or petty disorderly persons offense(s) are offenses that carry sentences of six (6) months of jail or less.
 The most frequent types of disorderly persons offenses are:

 • Underage Possession of Alcohol